Understanding Access to Work and how to make use of it

 Step 2: Assessment

-Once your application has gone through, you will receive a call from an assessor from the DWP/Maximus or Reed, who will arrange an assessment.
+Once your application has gone through, you will receive a call from an assessor from the DWP, Maximus or Reed, who will arrange an assessment.

 Step 3: Put Adjustments in Place

-If you work for a small employer (under 50 employees) the support is free of charge.
-However, if you work for a larger employer, they will have to contribute some or all of the costs.
+However, if you work for a larger employer, they may need to contribute some or all of the costs.

-Please note the employer would pay genius within in advance and claim the funds back from the grant once the sessions have taken place.
+Please note the employer would pay Genius Within in advance and claim the funds back from the grant once the sessions have taken place.

-For this reason, it’s really important that employers see the benefit of providing disabled employees with the support – there is lots of information on why this is a good idea and Genius Within are always happy to help raise awareness.
+For this reason, it’s really important that employers see the benefit of providing disabled employees with the support.
+There is lots of information on why this is a good idea and Genius Within are always happy to help raise awareness.

 Step 4: Learn – Develop – Adapt

-Then there’s usually a period of training, such as how to use new technology, co-coaching with your line manager to navigate communication difficulties, or strategy coaching to help you to use your strengths to overcome any difficulties that you have – whatever it is it doesn’t happen overnight!
+Once you have received your adjustments, there’s usually a period of training, such as how to use new technology, co-coaching with your line manager to navigate communication difficulties, or strategy coaching to help you to use your strengths to overcome any difficulties that you have – whatever it is it doesn’t happen overnight!

 Review The Impact